Skip to main content

 Enable Autogrow Settings

 Here, you can specify the threshold at which the disk size will automatically increase for established users.
 By default, the disk volume will automatically be increased by 1 GB when there is less than 0.25 GB of free space remaining.
 You can adjust these values as you see fit for your users.
+The autogrow disk size value can be configured in increments of 0.25 GB.

 You can enforce a maximum disk volume size by enabling the Limit maximum volume size slider and setting the Maximum volume size.